Milvus Metadata Filtering: JSON and Metadata Filtering in Milvus

 Milvus Client is a wrapper around the Milvus collection object that uses a flexible JSON “key”:value format to allow schema-less data definitions.
 See the Milvus Client documentation for more information.

+Schema-less Milvus Client and Zilliz’s free tier cloud is a great way to use Milvus quickly!
 Milvus Client is nearly as fast as defining a full schema upfront but with less error-prone coding.
 Compared to “enable_dynamic_field”, Milvus Client is much faster, offering a smoother approach to using less schema-definition up front.
+The schema-less schema is:

 - id (str): Name of the primary key field.